alopezrivera/tudelft-ae-study-planner/README.md

   - If you're in Year 3 Q3 (meaning you failed the resit and have to take it again) you'll see it in your Q3 dashboard
   - If you move on to Year 3 Q4 without having passed it, you'll have to retake it again in "Year 4" Q2: thus, it will move back to the Q2 dashboard

 For the following examples, we'll say you have a 9 in Linear Algebra, and haven't done any other exams yet, as in the `Courses` example above.
-Below is the exams dashboard for years 1, 2 and 3 for that case (as expected, there's a lot of exams if you're in Year 3).
+Below is the exams dashboard for years 1, 2 and 3 in that case (as expected, there's a lot of exams if you're in Year 3).

 | ![alt text](demo/exams1.png "No exams passed besides Linear Algebra: year 1") |
 | --- |